Healthy Homes Assessment Gracefield

 Gracefield Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Gracefield and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Gracefield and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standard that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords have to keep records that prove the conformance to the Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes